acidanthera/VoodooPS2/README.md

 2012-10-13 v1.7.3
 - OOPS bug: Now the sleep button timeout really works.

 - Bug fix: VoodooPS2Mouse.kext now works… At least it does with the HP Touchpad.
 There was a problem with the way the mouse was being initialized.
 Hopefully that doesn't break regular PS/2 mice.
 This feature might be useful for people who can't use the touchpad driver for one reason or another.
-In the near future, I plan to implement some of the "ignore accidental input" features into this driver.
+In the near future, I plan to implement some of the ignore accidental input features into this driver.

 2012-10-13 v1.7.2